Nutritionist (Dietitian)

 University of North Carolina – Gillings School of Global Public Health

-The online masters of public health at the University of North Carolina Gillings School of Global Public Health offer a combined master’s and registered dietitian program.
-This program allows students two not only complete their master’s of public health but also complete the necessary coursework and practicum to become an RDN.
+The online master’s of public health at the University of North Carolina Gillings School of Global Public Health offers a combined master’s and registered dietitian program.
+This program allows students to not only complete their master’s of public health but also complete the necessary coursework and practicum to become an RDN.
 As part of the program, students will work under supervision to care for clients and prescribe nutrition programs to meet desired goals.

-Because this program includes public health studies, graduates will also have an understanding of how to advocate for affordable and healthy food options within communities.
-This program features a cohort model, so students complete their studies with the same peers for the entire degree allowing them to develop strong relationships, even through distance learning.
+Because this program includes public health studies, graduates will also understand how to advocate for affordable and healthy food options within communities.
+This program features a cohort model, so students complete their studies with the same peers for the entire degree, allowing them to develop strong relationships, even through distance learning.

 • Location: Chapel Hill, NC